 Click on the feature image below to navigate through all of the pictures in this car’s gallery:

-Still listed for sale here on Craigslist in Fredricksburg, Virginia is a subtly customized 1976 Chevrolet Vega Kammback Wagon featuring a 383 cubic inch V8 conversion and other go-fast goodies for the asking price of $6,900 or best offer.
-The NADA Guides Classic Car Online Valuation Tool currently lists their “Low”, “Average”, and “High” retail values for these wagons at $4,725, $6,475, and $11,200 for stock four cylinder examples, so this street machine has a lot of potential for the money.
-If you are serious about purchasing this Vega you can start the conversation with the seller by e-mailing him here.
+Originally listed for sale in November 2019 on Craiglist in Fredricksburg, Virginia is a subtly customized 1976 Chevrolet Vega Kammback Wagon featuring a 383 cubic inch V8 conversion and other go-fast goodies for the asking price of $6,900 or best offer.
+The NADA Guides Classic Car Online Valuation Tool currently lists their “Low”, “Average”, and “High” retail values for these wagons at $4,725, $6,475, and $11,200 for stock four-cylinder examples, so this street machine has a lot of potential for the money.

 We really like the subtleness of this V8-converted wagon.
 Starting with the faint flames on the hood of what appears to be a very presentable paint job and going all the way out back to find a Dana five-lug rear end equipped with 4:10 gears.
 However, we love the builder showed restraint in narrowing the axle just enough to still allow street width tires in the stock wheel wells.